ZergyPoo/zergypoo.github.io/_posts/2024-03-05-salesforce-program-plan-builder.md

 thumbnail-img: /assets/img/ppbTree.png
 ---

-Creating and maging education programs is very difficult.
+Creating and managing education programs is very difficult.
 This project, the Program Plan Builder, makes that easier.

-Built in Salesforce Ecuation Cloud, it is an LWC that implements the builder framework to help manage and visualize education progrms, such as majors and minors.
+Built in Salesforce Education Cloud, it is an LWC that implements the builder framework to help manage and visualize education progrms, such as majors and minors.
 Rendered in a tree structure, each node represents the program, or a grouping of elective or required courses.

 ![Program PLan Tree](/assets/img/ppbTree.png)